The Leper and His Healing

-A-Jesus asked the leper to go “forthwith” (v.
-43) to present himself to the priests.
-According to the Mosaic law the priests who served as public-health officers diagnosed leprosy and ordered segregation.
+A-Jesus asked the man with leprosy to go “forthwith” (verse 43) to present himself to the priests.
+According to the Mosaic law, the priests who served as public-health officers diagnosed leprosy and ordered segregation.
 They were also in charge of diagnosing whether leprosy had left a previously infected individual.
-The leper had to go quickly to the priests for clearance before the news of Jesus healing him would reach the priests, who did not favor Jesus.
+The man with leprosy had to go quickly to the priests for clearance before the news of Jesus healing him would reach the priests, who did not favor Jesus.
 If the priests found out that it was Jesus that healed him, they may have refused to certify his cleansing.
 Thus, Jesus wanted to protect the leper from any wrong or biased judgement.

 B- Lepers were considered unclean and were required to announce their presence so that other people had time to withdraw from them to avoid contact.
 If other lepers had heard of this incident, they would have flocked to come to Jesus, maybe even regardless of His spiritual mission, and would have caused difficulty for others to approach the Master (Mark 5:34; John 4:49, 50).
 It only took one leper to announce that he was unclean to cause a whole crowd to be dispersed.
 Jesus wanted to make sure He had a wide range of influence and was not restricted to healing just leprosy.
 He wanted to reach and heal as much people as possible (Matthew 11:28).